-ACSLS ensures that any transient requests complete successfully if a LAN communications switchover occurs.
-After switchover, however, the client must cancel any persistent outstanding requests (such as CAP operations) originally submitted on the primary LAN and resubmit these requests through communications from the secondary LAN.
+ACSLS ensures that any transient requests complete successfully if a LAN communications switch over occurs.
+After switch over, however, the client must cancel any persistent outstanding requests (such as CAP operations) originally submitted on the primary LAN and resubmit these requests through communications from the secondary LAN.
 Resources (such as, CAPs, locks, drives, and so forth) allocated through primary LAN communications will remain allocated after switchover to the secondary LAN.

-The following sections tell how to configure ACSLS for dual-LAN client operations by:
+The following sections tell how to configure ACSLS for dual-LAN client operations by doing the following:

-- Register the IP addresses of primary and secondary LANs by creating a csc\ip\switch.dat file - Install a second ethernet port for a multi-homed ACSLS server - Set the TCP/IP connection timeout interval to decrease the system switchover time to the backup LAN.
+- Register the IP addresses of primary and secondary LANs by creating a csc_ip switch.dat file - Install a second ethernet port for a multi-homed ACSLS server - Set the TCP/IP connection timeout interval to decrease the system switchover time to the backup LAN.